Mircea-MMXXI/azapy/predocs/SDAnalyzer_class.md

 * `calendar` :  `numpy.busdaycalendar` business days calendar.
 If it is `None` then the calendar will be set to NYSE business calendar.
 The default is `None`.
-* `rtype` : Optimization type.
+* `rtype` : Optimization type:
+    - `'Risk'` : minimization of risk for fixed expected rate of return value.
+    - `'MinRisk'` : minimum risk portfolio.
+    - `'InvNRisk'` : optimal portfolio with the same risk as a benchmark portfolio (*e.g.* equal weighted portfolio).
+    - `'RiskAverse'` : optimal portfolio for fixed risk-aversion value.
+    - `'Sharpe'` : maximization of Sharpe ratio.
+    - `'Sharpe2'` : minimization of the inverse Sharpe ratio.

   The default is `'Sharpe'`.
-Possible values are:
-    - `'Risk'` : minimization of dispersion (risk) measure for targeted expected rate of return,
-    - `'Sharpe'` : maximization of generalized Sharpe ratio,
-    - `'Sharpe2'` : minimization of inverse generalized Sharpe ratio,
-    - `'MinRisk'` : minimum dispersion (risk) portfolio,
-    - `'InvNrisk'` : optimal portfolio with the same dispersion (risk) as the benchmark portfolio (e.g. equal weighted portfolio)
-    - `'RiskAverse'` : optimal portfolio for a fixed risk-aversion factor.
 * `method` : QP and SOCP numerical methods.
 Could be `'ecos'` or `'cvxopt'`.
 The default is `'ecos'`.